Pathologie-UK-Essen/nngm_vep_annotate/README.md

 # nNGM variant file annotation

-This workflow annotates vcf files as definied by by nNGM-Project.
+This workflow annotates vcf files as definied by nNGM-project.

 ## Requirements